HugoLeRoy94/Aging_Condensate/README.md

 This programm is a gillespie algorithm that simulate the aging/equilibration of an associative polymer gel.

-## The System
+## The Gillespie

-the system is a polymer chain that is anchored at one extremity, the other being dangling.
+the gillespie is a polymer chain that is anchored at one extremity, the other being dangling.
 Additional binding occurs as the simulation progress.
-A state of the system is described by a list of sub-polymer chain that represent the free strands in between two binding points and called a Loop. the state of the system can be denoted:
+A state of the gillespie is described by a list of sub-polymer chain that represent the free strands in between two binding points and called a Loop. the state of the gillespie can be denoted:
 $$ \mathcal{C} = \{ \mathbf{R}_i,\{ \mathbf{r}_n\}_{n \in [0,k_i]},\ell_i \}_{i \in [0,N]}$$
 Where $\mathbf{R}_i$ is a 3D vector that represent the position of the $i$ th anchoring point. $k_i$ is the number of binding sites in the vicinity of the loop $i$, and $\mathbf{r}_n$ their position. $\ell_i$ is the length of the loop $i$.
 The final dangling part of the polymer is also fully determined with this notation.